Liénard–Wiechert potential: Implications

 Multiplying electric parameters of both problems by arbitrary real constants produces a coherent interaction of light with matter which generalizes Einstein's theory which is now considered as founding theory of lasers: it is not necessary to study a large set of identical molecules to get coherent amplification in the mode obtained by arbitrary multiplications of advanced and retarded fields.

-To compute energy, it is necessary to use the absolute fields which includes the zero point field; otherwise, an error appears, for instance in photon counting.
+To compute energy, it is necessary to use the absolute fields which include the zero point field; otherwise, an error appears, for instance in photon counting.

 It is important to take into account the zero point field discovered by Planck.
 It replaces Einstein's "A" coefficient and explains that the classical electron is stable on Rydberg's classical orbits.
 Moreover, introducing the fluctuations of the zero point field produces Willis E. Lamb's correction of levels of H atom.

 Quantum electrodynamics helped bring together the radiative behavior with the quantum constraints.
 It introduces quantization of normal modes of the electromagnetic field in assumed perfect optical resonators.